 After I moved back to NYC, I was Managing Director for Urban Stages where I contributed to the development of new plays by a brilliant roster of diverse playwrights.
 I then completed my M.F.A. in Playwriting at CUNY Hunter College where I studied with the gifted and generous Tina Howe and Mark Bly.

 My plays feature strong women who may need to discover their own strength.
-I like to write work that engages with modern issues, but also explores the mysteries of language, culture, and why we are here.
+I love to explore the mysteries of language, clashes of culture, and our relationship to the natural environment.

 And I love writing for young audiences!
 There is nothing more truthful and brave than children.
 And although my plays and musicals may be a rollicking romp with talking animals, there is also a sense of risk and urgency.
 Characters have difficult decisions to make about real-world dilemmas.
 I truly enjoy celebrating the buoyant spirit of young audiences while also honoring their fierce intelligence.

-When I’m not writing plays, I’m teaching Theatre and Communication/Media Arts on the faculties of Hunter College, Baruch College, Manhattan College, Marymount Manhattan College, and Fordham University.
-I’m also proud to be Playwright-in-Residence for Voices Inside-Out, a playwriting program for incarcerated men, and to lead writing workshops for children and seniors.
+When I’m not writing plays, I’m teaching Theatre and Communication/Media Arts on the faculties of Baruch College, Marymount Manhattan College, and Fordham University.
+I’m also proud to be Playwright-in-Residence for

 Feel free to click on my resumé for a list of recent productions, theatre companies, honors, and awards.
 And even better, please drop me a note!
 Would love to share more about the work, or to create a new theatre piece together.